Every time I leaned into authenticity, it was like the world exhaled with me & other 2024 Reflections

-Traveling to India for a friend’s wedding and celebrating our own cultural union in New York reminded me of the profound power of chosen family—the people who intentionally stand with you during life’s most significant moments.
-Reflecting on our family in Nigeria and Trinidad, who traveled great distances to be with us on our special day, reinforced that family is about love, investment, and shared purpose.
-But also, reflecting on our friends who couldn’t be there makes me realize that presence isn’t always physical.
-Sometimes, love and connection show up in messages, calls, and quiet acts of support from afar.
+Traveling to India for a friend’s wedding reminded me of the profound power of chosen family: the people who intentionally stand with you during life’s most significant moments.
+Sometimes, love and connection show up in messages, calls, and quiet acts of support from near and far.
 True friendship transcends both proximity and circumstance, thriving on depth and unwavering care.

 This year has been full of plot twists.
 Some people showed up in ways that left me speechless with gratitude, like the cohort of creatives I met in South Africa who inspired me to push my boundaries.
 Others taught me that loyalty and intentions don’t always align.
 Both types of surprises have been invaluable.
 The good ones reminded me of the beauty in humanity; the tough ones taught me discernment, boundaries, and how to keep my peace in the face of disappointment.